YosysHQ/apicula/readme.md

 Currently, the Nextpnr flow is based on the [simple example](https://github.com/YosysHQ/nextpnr/tree/master/generic/examples) of the generic target.
 This script is very slow to load (over a dozen seconds) and cannot be easily extended to support more of the Gowin FPGA.
 So this script should very much be seen as a proof of concept that is not worth extending.

-Eventually a proper Nextpnr will need to be written.
+Eventually a proper Nextpnr target will need to be written.
 This is quite a large chunk of code that needs to be written, but the upside is that the ice40 target can serve as a basis.
 [Some documentation is available](https://github.com/YosysHQ/nextpnr/blob/master/docs/coding.md)

 Part of this will be writing a [binary blob assembler](https://github.com/YosysHQ/nextpnr/tree/master/bba) script to encode the vendor data files into a format suitable for Nextpnr, or port the Python parsers for the vendor files to C++ and use the vendor files directly with Nextpnr.